Sivakorn Adulsuttikul: Career

-Sivakorn began his singing career in 2014 under Kamikaze with its boy group, V.R.P.
+Porsche Sivakorn began his singing career in 2014 under Kamikaze with its boy group, V.R.P.
 Their debut single, "Shout" was released in 2014.
 His first film role came from the horror film Ghost Coins (2014).
 He also appeared with other Kamikaze artists in the mini series 21 Days (2017).
 Sivakorn stayed with the label until its closure in 2017.

 He auditioned for the record label 4NOLOGUE in 2018 and debuted as a member of the Thai boy group Nine by Nine, a one-year special project by 4nologue and production company Nadao Bangkok.
 The group has released five singles from 2018 to 2019 and a mini-album entitled "En-Route".
 He served as the lead rapper and dancer of the group.
 As part of the project, he starred in the TV series In Family We Trust (2018) as Kuaitiao and Great Men Academy (2019) as Good.

 He appeared with Jackrin Kungwankiatichai as the Holvichai-Kavee duo in the 2019 TV singing competition show The Mask Thai Literature.
 The duo were hailed as the season's champions when they received the highest number of votes from the audience and viewers' text votes during the championship round.
 They became the youngest and first duo to win in the show.

 In September 2019, Sivakorn debuted in another boy group formed by 4nologue namely as TRINITY where he continues to pursue his musical career.
 At present, the group has released five singles, one featured single, and a mini-album.
 They also held three showcase stages across the country.

 In 2021, he became the brand ambassador for the cosmetics brand retailer Kiehl's Thailand, with Jackrin Kungwankiatichai.
 As part of the promotional campaign, the duo has released the single "My Calendula".

+On February 29, 2024, 4NOLOGUE released a statement announcing that Porsche's contract had expired.
+However the group continue to make occasional joint appearances while pursuing individual activities.

+After his contract with 4NOLOGUE expired in February 2024, Sivakorn continued working in music, including songwriting and production.
+In 2026, he began his solo career under the stage name SVRN (Sovereign) and became the first artist of GLIIDE, a music project established through a collaboration between GMM Music and Warner Music Asia.
+SVRN released his debut single, "WHY", on 14 May 2026, marking Sivakorn's return to music as a solo artist.
+He subsequently released "OVERHOPED" in July 2026.

+In August 2026, Sivakorn performed as SVRN at the Miss Universe Thailand 2026 Final Competition on 23 August 2026.
+He performed his single "OVERHOPED" during the swimsuit competition segment and later for the first time, he performed an English-language version of "หนึ่งในร้อย" ("One in a Hundred").